hrishi508/OpenCV-Basics/Tutorial 2/README.md

 A histogram represents the distribution of colors in an image.
 It can be visualized as a graph (or plot) that gives a high-level intuition of the intensity (pixel value) distribution.
 We are going to assume a RGB color space in this example, so these pixel values will be in the range of 0 to 255.
 If you are working in a different color space, the pixel range may be different.

+Comparing the “similarity” of color histograms can be done using a distance metric.
+Common choices include: Euclidean, correlation, Chi-squared, intersection, and Bhattacharyya.

 When plotting the histogram, the X-axis serves as our “bins”.
 If we construct a histogram with 256 bins, then we are effectively counting the number of times each pixel value occurs.